vtsch/mt-vt/README.md

-# mt-vt

-## Master Thesis - Deep Predictive Clustering of Irregular Time Series Data for Prostate Cancer Risk and Its Explainability
+# Master Thesis - Clustering of PSA Data for Prostate Cancer Risk Classification and Its Explainability

 ## Datasets

+How to access and prepare the two datasets used:

 ### PLCO